 If this sounds familiar, I get it!
 It’s overwhelming.
 It’s exhausting.
 It’s not sustainable.
 The Rayvan Group recently held our signature workshop, Accelerate Your Nonprofit, and talked a lot about genius zones.

-Interim Executive Services (Chief Executive Office and Chief Development Officer)
+- Interim Executive Services (Chief Executive Officer and Chief Development Officer)

 We continue to build our team by asking two questions: